Mattia46/cv/README.md

    After many years in the tax legislation industry as a Corporate Tax Consultant, I realised that it was time to follow my passion, so I attended an intensive coding programme (Makers Academy in London) and graduated as a full-stack developer.
+I belive in TDD (Test Driven Development) and BDD (Behaviour Driven Development) and use red-green-refactor to code my projects.

    Seeking a role with a focus on TDD/BDD, continued learning and innovation.

 ### Code Examples